 Unlike some towns, Kermit isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kermit are a mix of both white- and blue-collar jobs.
 Overall, Kermit is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Kermit who work in healthcare (19.05%), food service (14.29%), and healthcare suport services (12.70%).

-Overall, Kermit’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Kermit’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Kermit is very much a car-oriented town.
 This is because the population of Kermit isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.